wp-plugins/yet-another-stars-rating/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Yet Another Star Rating menu in Settings and set your options.

 == Screenshots ==
 1. Example of yasr in a videogame review
 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.3 =
+* Created a new shortcode that will allow to insert Top 10 highest rated product by author
+* When a post or page is permanently deleted, yasr will delete every votes for that post or page
+* Fixed "add element button" when only 1 multi set is used
+* Updated jquery cookie from 1.4.0 to 1.4.1 and minified it
+* Minor Bug fixes

+= 0.3.2 =
+* Forced multiset field name to be #555 .
+This is to avoid reading problem when using light font color

+= 0.3.1 =
+* Avoid multiple vote in a same post for logged in user
+* Bug fixes and cleanup

+= 0.3.0 =
+* Now admin can choose if allow only logged in users to vote or logged in and anonymous
+* Code cleanup and bug fixes

+= 0.2.10 =
+* Added loading image when ajax is called
+* Added "select button" when choosing a multi set

 = 0.2.9 =
 * Settings page has been rewritten: now it use multi tab navigation